Pola Goldberg Oppenheimer

 Emma Buchan

 Emma started her academic career in 2011, graduating with a BSc (Hons) in Biomedical Science from Robert Gordon University in Aberdeen in 2015.
 Following her undergraduate degree, Emma went on to obtain an MSc in Analytical Sciences with an interest in DNA, proteomics and metabolomics.
 Here she carried out research on the development of a DNA biosensor to determine the concentration of plasmid DNA involved in bacterial antibiotic resistance.
-In 2018, Emma joined the Physical Sciences for Health Doctoral training centre, where she obtained a further MSc and has progressed to her first year of PhD as part of Prof. Pola Goldberg Oppenheimer’s group.
-Her research focusses on the development of a novel lab-on-a-chip for the detection of extracellular vesicles as key targets of ageing.
+In 2018, Emma joined the Physical Sciences for Health Doctoral training centre, where she obtained a PhD as part of Prof. Pola Goldberg Oppenheimer’s group.
+Her current research as PDRA is focussed on the development of a novel lab-on-a-chip for the detection of extracellular vesicles as key targets of diseases.

 Kate Stokes